civanozbay/simplesurance-automation/README.md

 ### Prerequisites
 What you need to install the software:

-Java JDK 8 or higher
+Java JDK 8 or higher,
-Maven
+Maven,
-WebDriver (e.g., ChromeDriver)
+WebDriver (e.g., ChromeDriver),
 ExtentReports

 ### **Installation**: